-- 5.3.12 There are also a range of proposed compensatory flood storage areas which form part of the Proposed Scheme.
-It is already assumed in the excavation calculations that the top 0.50m of peat (or the maximum depth of peaty soil) will be re-instated following excavation of these areas to the required depth.
-However, there is also the possibility of over-excavating some, or some parts, of the storage areas with the specific purpose of creating low-lying wet areas which may be able to receive groundwater or surface water inputs from the surrounding ground. - Not all the areas identified for compensatory flood storage will be appropriate for over-excavation, and it is recognised that over-excavation of some may require excavation of peat additional to that already estimated.
-Notwithstanding and in outline, initial estimates indicate that there is a potential capacity for the re-use of approximately 15,000m3 of shallow and deep peat, if additional re-use depths are limited to an average of 1.00m within this context, and more if average re-use depths can be greater.
-Detailed design of the compensatory flood storage areas should consider the net peat balance of each storage area, it's capacity to accommodate additional peat of an appropriate nature from elsewhere in the Proposed Scheme and expected fluctuations in water table depth to ensure peat does not dry out.
+- 5.3.7 There are also six proposed compensatory flood storage areas which form part of the Proposed Scheme.
+It is already assumed in the excavation calculations that the top 0.50m of peat (or the maximum depth of peaty soil or topsoil) will be re-instated following the excavation for these areas to the required depth.
+However, there is also the possibility of over-excavating some, or some parts of the storage areas, with the specific purpose of creating low-lying wet areas which may be able to receive groundwater or surface water inputs from the surrounding ground.
+Not all parts may be appropriate for over-excavation.
+However, given their locations, it is unlikely that over-excavation would require the removal of more peat than is currently anticipated.
+In this respect, all compensatory flood storage areas should therefore be considered as potential candidates for the re-use of peat in this way. - 5.3.8 Based on these considerations, and in outline, initial estimates indicate that there is a maximum potential capacity for the re-use of 45,000m of shallow and deep peat, if additional re-use depths were limited to an average of 1.00m, and more if average re-use depths are greater.
+Detailed design of the compensatory flood storage areas would be required to consider the net peat balance of each storage area, its capacity to accommodate additional peat of an appropriate nature and expected fluctuations in water table depth to ensure the peat does not dry out.